BrooklinJazz/elixir_newbie_website_v2/priv/academy_content/reading/advanced_pattern_matching.md

 end
 ```

-## Pattern Matching in Enumeration
+## Pattern Matching In Enumeration

 We can combine pattern matching in a function with enumeration to achieve polymorphic behavior with an enumerable data structure.